 Choosing to commit to a term of service is a big decision.
 Even if you’re 100% certain that AmeriCorps is for you, you’ll have a better experience if you have the right expectations.

-Here’s an honest review of the program pros and cons, and my biggest piece of advice for anyone who’s considering joining AmeriCorps.
+This AmeriCorps review is reflective from my year of service.
+I’ll share my honest AmeriCorps review and my biggest piece of advice for anyone who’s considering joining AmeriCorps.

 Pause now and pin this so you can find it later!